SEO

 &utm_campaign=20230922_acq_fff_au%7C_FFF_HG-2_A_QLD

 Email campaigns are valuable to SEO because you can recycle content and people will often search for the article on your site at a later date.
-Trakcing what is happening can be done in a number of ways.
+Tracking what is happening can be done in a number of ways.
 It is important to retain clarity in your campaigns so that you do not clutter up your data.

 Track Site Search in GA4